-So, you saved your holiday shopping for the week of.
+So, you saved your gift shopping for the week of.
 Again.
-You could blame it on the supply chain and show up to the party with a ribbon-topped IOU…or you could down a quad-shot peppermint mocha and support some local businesses.
+You could blame it on the supply chain and show up to the party with a ribbon-topped IOU…or you could down a quad-shot and support some local businesses.

 Count us in for the latter.
-Here are some of our favorite places to nab last-minute treasures, organized by neighborhood and complete with gift recommendations (and those crucial holiday hours).
+Here are some of our favorite places to nab last-minute treasures, organized by neighborhood and complete with gift recommendations.
 Go forth and be merry.

 Last-minute gifting pro tip: Print a sentimental photo at Walgreens (we love that one-hour turnaround!) and toss it in a pretty frame, like the frosted acrylic Prisma numbers sold at Annie’s.
 Also available: Candles, cookbooks, board games, and some very pretty Hydro Flasks.

 The beauty of a highly curated boutique: Somebody already found the good stuff for you.
 With picks like Seattle-made Baleen bracelets ($36) and wallets from Portland-based Tanner Goods ($40), this little Ballard storefront shortens your trip without making it obvious you bought all those presents in one place—at least until a stunned giftee inevitably asks where on earth you do your shopping.